freedombox/FreedomBox/HACKING.md

 Note: This development container has automatic upgrades disabled by default.

+### Troubleshooting

+* Sometimes `host$ ./container destroy && ./container up` doesn't work.
+In such cases, try to delete the hidden `.container` folder and then `host$ ./container up`.
+* Not all kinds of changes are automatically updated.
+Try `guest$ sudo mount -o remount /freedombox`.

 ## Using Vagrant

-Use VirtualBox and Vagrant if for some reason, the container option is not suitable such as when you are running non-GNU/Linux machine or a non-systemd machine.
+Use VirtualBox and Vagrant if for some reason the container option is not suitable, such as when you are running non-GNU/Linux machine or a non-systemd machine.

 ### For Debian GNU/Linux and Derivatives